sekl/sebastianklier.com/_posts/2019-05-03-multiplayer-game-typescript-node-express-socketio-phaser.md

 So from now on we can run `npm run dev` to start everything up.
 If you do that now, you should see a black canvas where Phaser injects the client - and if you look closer you will also see some errors in the JS console because we didn't give Phaser a valid scene to work with.
 But we can fix that later!

 You can find the full source code on [GitHub](https://github.com/sekl/typescript-express-socketio-phaser-starter).

+By the way, if you are interested in online games, you might want to check out my website for Amazon's [New World MMO](https://newworldfans.com).
+I also have a [New World Discord](https://newworldfans.com/discord) server running, and developed a bot that you can use on your server to get notified when there are new developer posts!